-The Panel noted the complainants' concerns that the advertisement features animation similar in style to the game Fortnite and this is a game with primary appeal to those under 18 years old.
+The Panel noted the complainants' concerns that the advertisement:

+- features cartoon-like animation which would be appealing to children. - features animation similar in style to the game Fortnite and this is a game with primary appeal to those under 18 years old.